Skip to main content

 2. Or tap the quick buttons showing the number of days each period covers (e.g., "-28 days", "-56 days", "-84 days" for a 28-day primary period)

-3. Each comparison period is listed as a badge showing its date range
+3. Each comparison period is listed as a badge showing its date range.
+Tap the remove button on any badge to remove that period

 What You'll See